matjam/amazing/README.md

 ## Mouse

 You can click around anywhere and add more live cells to the simulation.
 Right click will remove cells.

+## Motivation

+This was really just a thing to do to test Ebiten and go.
+I wanted to see how well it could handle just dumbly drawing all of the pixels every frame.
+It does pretty well!